 Nodes providing access:

-TA will be provided by a distributed infrastructure composed of six independent nodes, which are state-of-the-art laboratories or platforms performing research using PDX models:
+TA is provided by a distributed infrastructure composed of six independent nodes, which are state-of-the-art laboratories or platforms performing research using PDX models:

 - University of Torino, Department of Oncology at Candiolo Cancer Institute IRCCS, Xenopatients' Platform for Experimental Oncology (Candiolo, Italy)